mjpitz/startup-toolkit/README.md

 As a result, this can cause ambiguity when referring to startups as a collective.

 In starting this list, I wanted to keep this fact in mind.
-Some tools might be more useful than.
+Some tools might be more useful at different stages of a company's development.

 ## Table of Contents